Centrosome

 As key regulators of chromosome segregation and cell cycle progression, abnormalities in number, size and morphology of the centrosome, and mutations in genes encoding protein that localize to centrosomes, is commonly observed in cells undergoing tumorigenesis, but also in some other diseases (Badano JL et al. (2005)).

 Gene Ontology (GO)-based analysis of genes encoding proteins that localize to centrosomes or centriolar satellites shows enrichment of terms that are well in line with their known functions.
 The most highly enriched terms for the GO domain Biological Process are related to organization of the microtubule cytoskeleton, ciliogenesis, cell cycle progression, and organization of organelles (Figure 3a).
-Enrichment analysis of the GO domain Molecular Function reveal enrichment of terms describing binding to microtubules and motor proteins, as well as motor activity (Figure 3b).
+Enrichment analysis of the GO domain Molecular Function reveals enrichment of terms describing binding to microtubules and motor proteins, as well as motor activity (Figure 3b).

 Figure 3a.
 Gene Ontology-based enrichment analysis for the centrosome proteome showing the significantly enriched terms for the GO domain Biological Process.
 Each bar is clickable and gives a search result of proteins that belong to the selected category.